web-virtua-aws-multi-account-modules/terraform-aws-route-table/README.md

 ## Usage exemples

 ### Route table configured with IPV4 and IPV6
-* OBS: When using IPV6, the VPC must also have IPV6 enabled and egress_only_internet_gatewa_id must be set
+* OBS: When using IPV6, the VPC must also have IPV6 enabled and egress_only_internet_gateway_id must be set

 ```hcl
 module "route_table_test" {